redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 #### Control plane backup and restore operations

-You must [back up etcd](https://docs.openshift.com/container-platform/4.15/backup_and_restore/control_plane_backup_and_restore/backing-up-etcd.html#backup-etcd) data before shutting down a cluster; etcd is the key-value store for OpenShift Container Platform, which persists the state of all resource objects.
+You must [back up etcd](https://docs.openshift.com/container-platform/4.15/backup_and_restore/control_plane_backup_and_restore/backing-up-etcd.html#backup-etcd) data before shutting down a cluster; etcd is the key-value store for RHOCP, which persists the state of all resource objects.

 #### Application backup and restore operations

-The OpenShift API for Data Protection (OADP) product safeguards customer applications on OpenShift Container Platform.
-It offers comprehensive disaster recovery protection, covering OpenShift Container Platform applications, application-related cluster resources, persistent volumes, and internal images.
+The OpenShift API for Data Protection (OADP) product safeguards customer applications on RHOCP.
+It offers comprehensive disaster recovery protection, covering RHOCP applications, application-related cluster resources, persistent volumes, and internal images.
 OADP is also capable of backing up both containerized applications and virtual machines (VMs).

 However, OADP does not serve as a disaster recovery solution for [etcd](https://docs.openshift.com/container-platform/4.15/backup_and_restore/control_plane_backup_and_restore/backing-up-etcd.html#backup-etcd) or OpenShift Operators.